misharash/misharash.github.io/index.md

 I am highly interested in astrophysics.

-I have experience in compact objects, plasma, high-energy and am acquainted with conducting and analyzing numerical simulations (see [Research](research) for more details).
+My current project is in cosmology data analysis.
+I also have experience in compact objects, plasma, high-energy and am acquainted with conducting and analyzing numerical simulations (see [Research](research) for more details).

-I am excited about cosmology and analytical methods.
 Another field of my interest are principles of quantum theory.

 ## References